control.impulse_response

 Notes

 This function uses the forced_response function to compute the time response.
-For continuous time systems, the initial condition is altered to account for the initial impulse.
-For discrete-time aystems, the impulse is sized so that it has unit area.
-Response for nonlinear systems is computed using input_output_response.
+For continuous-time systems, the initial condition is altered to account for the initial impulse.
+For discrete-time systems, the impulse is sized so that it has unit area.
+The impulse response for nonlinear systems is not implemented.

 Examples